Search for Internships >

 The word "etiquette" refers to a category of appropriate behaviors expected within a particular setting, environment or circumstance.
 In this case we consider internship etiquette to encompass the highest level of professionalism.

-When participating in an internship, you create an impression of your personal career-readiness while representing your peers as well as the University at Buffalo.
-Not every internship results in a job offer; however, several employers indicate to us each semester they use internships as a recruiting tool.
+During an internship, you create an impression of personal career-readiness while representing the University at Buffalo.
+Not every internship results in a job offer; however, employers regularly use internships as a direct recruiting tool.
 Interns are expected to be:

-- Respectful, polite and courteous to supervisor and co-workers
+- Respectful and courteous to supervisors, co-workers and fellow interns

-- Open to both positive and constructive feedback
+- Confident yet open to both positive and constructive feedback

 - Flexible in attitude and adaptable to change